Course Title: Assess and respond to individuals at risk of suicide

 Details of Learning Activities

 An important part of the learning in this course is to understand the complex and interconnected nature of addiction and drug use.
 Therefore learning activities have been designed to be holistic and take into account the many and varied aspects of alcohol and other drug use and the relationship it has with mental health.
-Therefore, learning in this course will complement and enhance your learning in other courses within the Certificate IV Alcohol and other Drug Use over the year.

 Please note: While your teacher will cover all the material in this schedule, the weekly order is subject to change depending on class needs and availability of speakers and resources.